 We then pass through another highland-village, this one surrounded by acres of cornfields and filled with giggly children shouting ´Hola!´ at the funny-looking group of people walking past.
 We settle into a picnic lunch in the milpas on the other side of the village before hitting a steep, forested descent down to the Payatza River.
 We change into water shoes on the bank and spend the next 2 hours criss-crossing the forest-covered river before popping out in the village of Xiprian, where we spend the night.
 Here, Don Pedro and his family throw open the doors to their home, light up the wood-fire and cook us all a sumptuous meal.
 After roasting a couple of marshmallows with the kids, we once again unroll the sleeping mats and bunker down in the spare-room.

 When the show is over, all that is left is a 2-3 hour descent down the famous ´Indian´s Nose´ trail.
 The steep trail offers impressive views of the blue lake all the way to the bottom at the lakeside village San Juan La Laguna.
-From there it is a short ride to San Pedro La Laguna for a delicious lakeside lunch and heartfelt farewells.If you´ve opted to have your extra bags meet you at the lake, they´ll arrive at San Pedro just after lunch (about 1:30pm) and then you´re free to move on to San Marcos, Panajachel and beyond.
+We then make our way to a women´s weaving cooperative in the San Juan village-centre.
+And then...congratulations, you´ve made it!
+After sharing a delicious traditional lunch prepared by the women of the coop the trek is officially over and it´s hugs and goodbyes all-round.If you´ve opted to have your extra bags meet you at the lake, they´ll arrive at San Juan La Laguna just after lunch (about 1:30pm) and then you´re free to move on to San Marcos, San Pedro and beyond.
 Otherwise, those who want can return to Quetzaltenango with the guides in either the bus or the pickup truck.

 When: the trek is scheduled to take place every Saturday through Monday although we also regularly schedule mid-week departures.
 On-demand treks are often possible.
 See online schedule for details or contact us.